Tok Janggut

-Haji Hassan bin Munas (1853 – 25 June 1915) was a Malay warrior in Kelantan, Malaysia during the Kelantan rebellion.
-Haji Mohd Hassan Bin Munas was nicknamed Tok Janggut.
+Haji Hassan bin Munas (1853 – 25 May 1915), also nicknamed Tok Janggut (Old Long Beard), was a major participant in Kelantan, British Malaya (present-day Malaysia) during the Kelantan rebellion.

 Early life

 Born in Kampung Jeram, Pasir Puteh, Kelantan in 1853, Tok Janggut received his early education (pendidikan pondok) in Kelantan and in Mecca and was a master of silat, a Malaysian martial art.
 His father was Panglima Munas, who served as a commander in the Kelantan palace.

 Rebellion

-After the Anglo-Siamese Treaty of 1909, Britain took over the administration of Kelantan from Siam, and immediately made significant changes in its administration system, triggering a rebellion.
+After the Anglo-Siamese Treaty of 1909, Britain took over the jurisdiction of Kelantan from Siam without the consultation of the Sultan.
+The change in administration saw significant changes in the state's political system, and foreign relations was handled by Britain from 1910.

-The local government of Jeram, Pasir Puteh, and Kelantan was taken over by British administrators.
+The local government of Pasir Puteh in Kelantan was taken over by British administrators.
 British officer Encik Abdul Latiff took over the administration of Kelantan from the local leader, Engku Jeram.
 Latiff was viewed as an outsider by the Kelantan locals, both for his subservience to the British colonial administration and for the fact that, although Malay, he was not from Kelantan, which has a culture and dialect distinct from other Malay areas of Southeast Asia.
 Furthermore, anecdotal evidence suggests that Latif perhaps considered himself above the largely rural Kelantanese and was notably stern in his tax collection duties.